haosulab/ManiSkill-Legacy/README.md

 ![](readme_files/teaser.png)

 Learning to manipulate unseen objects from 3D visual inputs is crucial for robots to achieve task automation.
 We propose SAPIEN Manipulation Skill Benchmark (abbreviated as **ManiSkill**, pronounced as "Many Skill"), a large-scale learning-from-demonstrations benchmark for articulated object manipulation with 3D visual input (point cloud and RGB-D image).
-ManiSkill supports object-level variations by utilizing a rich and diverse set of articulated objects, and each task is carefully designed for learning manipulations on a single category of objects.
-We equip ManiSkill with high-quality demonstrations to facilitate learning-from-demonstrations approaches and perform evaluations on baseline algorithms.
+ManiSkill supports object-level variations by utilizing a rich and diverse set of articulated objects (162 objects over the 4 tasks in total), and each task is carefully designed for learning manipulations on a single category of objects.
+We equip ManiSkill with a large number of high-quality demonstrations (~36000 successful trajectories, ~1M 3D frames in total) to facilitate learning-from-demonstrations approaches and perform evaluations on baseline algorithms.
 We believe ManiSkill can encourage the robot learning community to explore more on learning generalizable object manipulation skills.

 Currently, ManiSkill has released 4 different tasks: OpenCabinetDoor, OpenCabinetDrawer, PushChair, and MoveBucket.